This Lasagne is made with an easy Homemade Bechamél Sauce, a rich and tender Beef Ragù and Cheese as far as the eye can see. What’s not to love?

 It makes the world of difference in terms of developing the flavour of the meat sauce AND allows the sauce to reduce.
 This is important so your lasagne doesn’t end up too watery and sloppy at the end.

-How to make Beef Ragu
+How to make Ragu sauce for Lasagne (quick summary)

 - Add olive oil to a large pot over medium heat with ground beef.